AtlanticR/reproducible-rap-report/README.md

 > install.packages("remotes")
 > remotes::install_github("pbs-assess/csasdown")
 ```
 Next, install the version of LaTeX that will be used to generate the PDF version of the report.
 This wiki page provides instructions for installing LaTeX for use with **csasdown**: <https://github.com/pbs-assess/csasdown/wiki/Latex-Installation-for-csasdown> This might also take some time to load.
-Click "Yes" to any pop-ups that may appear.
+Click "Yes" to any questions that may appear.

 ``` r
 > tinytex::install_tinytex()